SSNAPS: Audio-Visual Separation of Speech and Background Noise with Diffusion Inverse Sampling: Experimental Setup

 To examine the ability of all methods to generalise, two scenarios were considered.
 In the first, matched scenario, all methods were trained and tested on mixtures from VoxCeleb2+DNS.
 In the unmatched regime, the \emph{test} noise dataset is DCASE instead of DNS.
 Moreover, for off-screen speaker separation, only 2- and 3-speaker mixtures are considered, using the same \ac{SIR} and \ac{SNR} ranges described above.

 We use both acoustic and semantic metrics to quantify the performance achieved by each method.
-The acoustic metrics are further categorised into reference-dependent or reference-free, with the reference being clean speech.
+The acoustic metrics are further categorised into reference-dependent and reference-free, with the reference being clean speech.
 The former includes \ac{PESQ} score, \ac{ESTOI}, and \ac{SI-SDR}, while for the latter \ac{NISQA} \cite{nisqa1,nisqa2} is deployed.
 Finally, to assess the semantic quality of the separated sources, \ac{WER} is used.
-We report the \ac{WER} using two leading \acp{ASR}: NVIDIA’s FastConformer~\cite{rekesh2023fast} and the latest Whisper model~\cite{radford2022whisper}.
+We report the \ac{WER} using two leading \acp{ASR}: NVIDIA’s FastConformer~\cite{rekesh2023fast} and Whisper~\cite{radford2022whisper}.
 Since the VoxCeleb2 does not provide ground-truth transcriptions, we use the transcriptions of the clean speech signals produced by the \acp{ASR} as pseudo ground truth when computing \ac{WER}.
-More details on the \acp{ASR} and the \ac{WER} computations can be found in Appendix \ref{app:wer}.
+More details on the \acp{ASR} and the \ac{WER} computations can be found in Sec.~\ref{app:wer}.

-The hyperparameters used by SSNAPS in each experiment, and the runtime for each method, are provided in Appendices \ref{app:imp} and \ref{app:runtime}, respectively.